The Animal Advocacy Conference will take place June 22-24, 2023, in Keynes College at the University of Kent, Canterbury, UK.

-The Animal Advocacy Conference brings together, for the first time, researchers from different fields in the social and behavioral sciences, and animal activists and advocates from around the world.
+The Animal Advocacy Conference brings together researchers from different fields in the social and behavioural sciences, and animal activists and advocates from around the world.

 Learn about the latest ideas, findings and campaigns in the following domains: